-- 1. An additional Tax Credit request fee of \$5,000 will be charged for requests of \$100,000 or more in annual Tax Credit. - 2.
-An additional Tax Credit request fee of \$1,500 will be charged for requests of between \$50,001 and \$99,999 in annual Tax Credit. - 3.
-An additional Tax Credit request fee of \$1,000 will be charged for requests of less than \$50,000 in annual Tax Credit. - 4.
-4 Percent Federal Credit projects will not be charged an additional Tax Credit request fee unless a request is made prior to the Final Application for a new Initial Determination Letter for additional Tax Credits.
-In those cases, an additional Tax Credit request fee of \$3,000 will be charged.
-No more than two Initial Determination Letters total for are allowed for any one project.
+- 1. An additional Tax Credit request fee will be charged for all requests of annual 9 Percent Federal Tax Credits. - 4 Percent Federal Credit projects will not be charged an additional Tax Credit request fee unless a request is made prior to the Final Application for a new Initial Determination Letter for additional Tax Credits.
+In those cases, an additional Tax Credit request fee will be charged.
+No more than two Initial Determination Letters total are allowed for any one project.

 These fees do not apply to requests for de minimus increases due to changes in the APR.
 Projects with State Credit will not be eligible for additional State Credits after Preliminary award.